montrealelixir/playbook/guides/videographer.md

 ![Connections diagram](https://docs.google.com/drawings/d/1mxUKEQqSELnjhTHq_CA1ekorQ5MFLBsgO_hFsaPFnoA/pub?w=960&h=720)

+Make sure you have a Fat32 SD card in the HDMI capturing device.
+Otherwise, the recording will not work and the ring will be flashing blue.

 For the video camera, you want a little portion of the screen to be in the frame.
 This will help syncing the video with the HDMI capture during the video editing process.
 Here's an example of a good framing:

 ![video-frame](images/videoframe.png)